UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-6-FP/Final-Project/readme.md

 To date, we have successfully preprocessed the given dataset and able to run a simple machine learning algorithim to predict game app rating based on various features as defined.

+## Database/Pre-Processing

+Progress so far:

+-Removed extra columns that we felt weren't necessary -Transformed a number of rows on number reviews column, where some numerical values are objects and were transformed accordingly
+-Removed erroneous rows on numer reviews columns i.e. objects -Removed rows where number reviews is less than 1,000, as ratings may not be reflective with lower reviews (still debating about)
+-Export file as csv

+Plans:

+-On main table, group metrics into a discrete variable from 0 to 5... may need to round ratings data -Create separate table grouped by company
+	-count of # of unique games made
+		-> make variable of experienced (1<) vs unexperienced (1)
+	-count of total downloads
+		-> use clustering to figure out best fit groups for size i.e. small/med/larg -Export as separate csv
+	-Normalization of data
+	-Export tables to sql, use query to join the two tables

+## Machine Learning

+Progress so far:

+-Removed extra columns that are not needed for machine learning -Encoded categorical columns
+-Ran linear regression analysis and obtained r^2 accuracy -Ran p-values off linear regression

+Plans:

+-Add additional features and run model
+-Should run logistical instead of linear model
+-Use supervised learning to compute produce model e.g. random forest -Use neural network to produce better model due to complexity of features

 ## GitHub Structure/Communication Protocol

 Main Branch